savnani5/aura/README.md

 ## AI Assistant Features

-The integrated AI assistant (Ohm) provides intelligent meeting support:
+The integrated AI assistant (Aura) provides intelligent meeting support:

 - **Context Awareness**: Accesses current meeting transcripts and previous meeting history
 - **Vector Search**: Uses embeddings to find relevant information from past meetings
 - **Real-time Help**: Answers questions about ongoing discussions
 - **Meeting Insights**: Provides summaries, action items, and key points
-- **Easy Access**: Simply type `@ohm` followed by your question in the chat
+- **Easy Access**: Simply type `@aura` followed by your question in the chat

 ### Using the AI Assistant

-1. In the chat tab, type `@ohm` followed by your question
+1. In the chat tab, type `@aura` followed by your question
 2. Examples:
-   - `@ohm summarize the key points discussed so far`
+   - `@aura summarize the key points discussed so far`
-   - `@ohm what decisions were made in previous meetings about this topic?`
+   - `@aura what decisions were made in previous meetings about this topic?`
-   - `@ohm create action items from today's discussion`
+   - `@aura create action items from today's discussion`
-   - `@ohm who mentioned the budget requirements?`
+   - `@aura who mentioned the budget requirements?`

 The AI assistant will analyze current transcripts and search through previous meeting data to provide comprehensive, context-aware responses.